readham1010/retalApp2/retalApp2/README.md

 }

 Response: on success is 200 with x-auth-token access token in the header as shown in the image below.

+You can copy the token to use it as a request header to update/ post Genres

 ![register](./images/register-user.JPG)

 2- Get logged user info: http://localhost:3000/api/users/me